FedeBayer/interfaces-ux-ui/README.md

 ### 4 in line game
 [4 in line link](https://fedebayer.github.io/interfaces-ux-ui/game)

-Customizable (quantity of chips, 4, 5, 6 or 7 in line and chips images) and functions like reset and timer for each player turn, includes breadcrums.
+Page of 4 in line online game (done with OOP), Customizable (quantity of chips, 4, 5, 6 or 7 in line and chips images) and functions like reset and timer for each player turn, includes breadcrums.

 <img src="https://fedebayer.github.io/interfaces-ux-ui/sources/4-lines-img1.png" width="350" title="hollow knight page img">